simonljus/tech-companies/README.md

 * Adding tags based on the company description using stemming.
   * The tags can be modified in `data/tags.json`

+## Customization
+* The tags can be modified in `data/tags.json`
+* The column names can be modified in the file `src/models/configs.model.ts`
 ## How to run locally
 - Follow step 1 and 2 in the [Notion developer documentation](https://developers.notion.com/docs/getting-started) to get the Notion API key and Database ID
 - Create a .env file